The Bankrate promise

 - Call the police: Even if your car does not sustain major damage, you should call the police immediately after a hit-and-run.
 Leaving the scene of an accident is illegal in Louisiana, and police will investigate it as a crime.
 The officer will ask you to recall any information you can about the vehicle and driver that hit you.
 They will also write a police report which you can share with your insurance company.

-- Take photos of vehicle damage: Before leaving the scene, take some photos of your vehicle’s damage.
+- Take photos of vehicle damage: Before leaving the scene, take some photos of your vehicle’s damage, if you can do so safely and away from traffic.
 These will be helpful when you go to file an insurance claim.
 If you or any of your passengers needed medical aid, keep a record of the treatment received.

 - File an insurance claim: Contact your insurance company and notify them of the hit-and-run.
 An agent will walk you through the claim process, and explain what your policy will cover.
 Make sure to have the police report and photos of the damage ready to go to expedite the process.